IncredibleWeb/Ponsify/Readme.md

 	ponsify(3, 3, 2) // should return 3
 ```

-You can assume that both the upper and lower limit are positive integers.
+You may assume that both the upper, lower limit and step are all positive integers.

 ## Instructions
 - Fork the repository using your own GitHub account.